policies, rescheduling guide, and resources

 I’ve put together this guide to help you navigate all of this.
 It includes information about rescheduling your wedding, governmental regulations for weddings, my policies for sessions and weddings, and links to helpful resources.
-I am aiming to be flexible and easy to work with, but I must also stress my responsibility for safe and legal business practices during the pandemic.
+I am aiming to be flexible, helpful, and easy to work with, but it's also very important for my business to be responsible, safe, and legal during the pandemic.
 Please read this in detail and check back often since it includes the most up-to-date information that I’ve received from government agencies.

-Don’t hesitate to email me (email@example.com) if you have a question, thoughts, comments, or concerns.
+Don’t hesitate to email me (email@example.com) if you have any question or concerns.
 I'm here for you!

 Will you still photograph our wedding?